DadaTree/OshoP/docs/hub/README.md

 ## Performance considerations

-When uploading large files, you may want to run th
+When uploading large files, you may want to run the `commit` calls inside a worker, to offload the sha256 computations.

+Also, use `Blob` to avoid loading the whole files in RAM.
+In `